mattermost/mattermost-handbook/company/about-mattermost/list-of-terms.md

 Culture is the set of behaviors that are nerfed and buffed.
 As a remote-first culture, we want to buff behavior that promotes asynchronous communication and remote work.
 We want to nerf behavior that creates unnecessary synchronous meetings.

+### New Logo Sale

+A standard sale with a customer that has never previously purchased any kind of product or service from Mattermost, either directly or indirectly through a purchase by an affiliate on the customer’s behalf.
+A sale shall be deemed to be a New Logo Sale even if one of customer's affiliates is already a customer of Mattermost so long as (a) the entity making the purchase has never itself previously made a purchase or has had a purchase made on its behalf, and (b) the new sale is either a purchase of a license key to a new Self-Hosted server independent from other Mattermost installs or a purchase of a subscription to a new Cloud workspace independent from other Mattermost workspaces.

 ### Open Actions

 Term for publicly documenting information in a web-discoverable format \(GitHub Issue, Staff Handbook entry, forum post, etc.\) prior to sharing guidance to staff and community members.
 We prefer open actions to [dark actions](list-of-terms.md#dark-actions).

+### PE

+Product Engineering function at Mattermost responsible for the software architecture, design and development of the product focused on delivering high quality, reliably built and maintained features, systems and improvements applicable to the broad range of ideal customers.

+### PgM

+Program Management function at Mattermost responsible for leading and executing key cross-functional programs, working with cross-departmental stakeholders to increase operational efficiency and accelerate alignment towards customer and company objectives.

+### PO

+Product Operations function at Mattermost responsible for infrastructure engineering and customer reliability engineering.

 ### PTO

 _Paid Time Off_ is time away from work paid for by the company to staff, including holidays, vacations, and approved leaves of absence.
 See [PTO](../../operations/workplace/people/working-at-mattermost/paid-time-off/).

+### Renewal Success Rate

+A comparison of the actual dollar value renewed compared to the total dollar value of contracts up for renewal in the period.
+This measurement attempts to quantify the “success rate” of renewals scheduled in the period, and cannot exceed 100%.
+Unlike GRR or NDR, this measurement excludes the impact of any multi-year contracts that are not up for renewal in the period.

 ### RHS

 The “Right-Hand Sidebar” in the Mattermost team site, used for navigation.

+### SAL

+A Sales Accepted Lead refers to a prospect that a Sales team has spoken to either in-person (e.g. tradeshow, conference, dinner), or remotely (phone call, video call), and validated the prospect has a legitimate potential to convert to a paying customer.

 ### Spinmint